Heap Dump Explorer

 See also

-- Java heap dumps — recording config, troubleshooting and SQL schema reference.
+- ART heap dumps — recording config, troubleshooting and SQL schema reference.

 - Memory case study — end-to-end guide